 Social media is available for everyone to use.
 How times have changed because it can be thought of as odd if someone does not use at least one social media platform.

 We see the gamut of human emotion and behavior on social media from posts and pictures of holiday celebrations, vacations, and just plain everyday comings and goings.
 But some couples going through a divorce or custody case and their family and friends post negative comments about the soon-to-be ex-significant other which can hurt the outcome of a court case and be forever damaging.
+In divorce cases like these, the hopes of a quick, easy, fast, uncontested divorce are gone.
 There is no privacy when using social media because the freedom of speech has consequences.

 Consider these two scenarios: